Omnistac/zedux/docs/types/Inducer.md

 ## Notes

-Inducers are the key to a [zero configuration setup](/docs/guides/zeroConfiguration.md).
+Inducers are the key to most [zero configuration setups](/docs/guides/zeroConfiguration.md).

 Inducers require a few techniques to meet their full potential.
 Read up on those in the [dispatchable reducers guide](/docs/guides/dispatchableReducers.md#techniques).